RamboV/VMRayDefender/README.md

   7. Azure function app `VMRayDefender` will wait till the submission is completed and When the VMRay analysis is done VMRay results are sent back to the Azure function app `VMRayDefender`.
   8. The Azure function app `VMRayDefender` post the results as a note within the relevant defender alert.
   9. If configured to send IOCs, the Azure function app `VMRayDefender` provides the IOCs as the indicators to Microsoft Defender that may use them for automatically alerting or blocking.
-  10. Once the Azure function app `VMRayDefender` completes its process, it generates a JSON file named after the Defender Alert ID and uploads it to the Azure Storage Container: vmray-defender-functionapp-status.
-This JSON file contains all the details of the process.
-  11. The Azure Logic App `SendEmailNotification` monitors the vmray-defender-functionapp-status container for new files.
-When a new file is detected, it sends an email notification to the configured recipient in logic app.

 Note: This solution cannot analyze files removed by Defender.
 It can only analyze files that Defender AV has moved to quarantine or flagged by Defender EDR